MartinKoubek/MkdirTest/readme.md

 ### Findings

-Some functional test fail.
+Some functional tests fail.
 It need be discussed, whether it is failing function or this is intention from author of mkdir.
 These tests are marked as FAIL_test_* and they do not run by default